AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 "Did your dad have the whole birds and bees talk with you?"
 I asked Rider.

 "No but we've had health class.
-Abstinence is the best policy and if you are going to have sex always protect your
+Abstinence is the best policy and if you are going to have sex always protect yourself."

+I nodded.
+"This goes for you too, but my bed side table always has condoms."

+Rider laughed, "I know and lube and toys and..."
+He smirked, "I took a few the other night when we went out."

+"I'd prefer it if you bring your your girls back to the house and not some sleezy motel or something.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mzc4MTY1OTYsLTYwMDMyOTA5Niw5MT
-A5ODMyNzddfQ==
+eyJoaXN0b3J5IjpbMTM4MDAyOTEzLC02MDAzMjkwOTYsOTEwOT
+gzMjc3XX0=
 -->